First-Year Writing: What Class Do You Need?

-- Look out for an email that will be sent to you in early August from the First-Year Writing Program.
+- Look out for an email that will be sent to you in early January from the First-Year Writing Program.
 This email will direct you to the essay assignment that you will need to complete for the first day of class (whether it’s ENWR100 or ENWR105).
-If you are enrolled in ENWR100 or ENWR105 for Fall 2013, as of early August you will be able to access this assignment online here.
+If you are enrolled in ENWR100 or ENWR105 for Spring 2014, as of early January you will be able to access this assignment online here.

-- Complete the essay assignment due on the first day of class.
+- Complete the essay assignment that will be due on the first day of class.
 Working carefully and thoughtfully on this assignment will be the best way to begin your college career.